Ramzi Aburedwan: Biography

 Aburedwan was born in Bethlehem in 1979 and raised in the Am'ari refugee camp in Ramallah.
 As an eight-year-old he participated in the first intifada and became an inspiration due to a widely circulated photograph showing him poised to throw a stone at a tank.
 He lost a brother, a cousin, and many of his friends during the intifada.

 In October 2002 he founded Al Kamandjâti ("the violinist") Association, which aims to bring classical music to impoverished Palestinian children.

 In 2010 he founded the Palestine National Ensemble of Arabic Music, a 30-member ensemble which performs classical Arabic music and original compositions.
 In 2012 he released his solo album, Reflections of Palestine, described by David Maine as folk-inflected instrumental music.

 The different projects of Ramzi Aburedwan

 The Palestine National Ensemble for Arabic Music (PNEAM)

-Created in 2010 by Aburedwan, who also serves as its musical director, The Palestine National Ensemble for Arabic Music (PNEAM) is reviving and breathing new life into the classical Arab musical heritage in Palestine.
-The 25-30 members of the ensemble, hailing from all parts of historic Palestine—including Ramallah, Jenin, Haifa, Nazareth, Tulkarem, Nablus, and the refugee camps Al Amari, Arrub and Al Fawwar—provide a tangible symbol of Palestinian unity and opportunities for young, talented Palestinian musicians to develop their talent.
-Through live performances, it renders classical Arabic music traditions accessible to Palestinian audiences of all walks of life.
+Created in 2010 by Aburedwan, who also serves as its musical director, The Palestine National Ensemble for Arabic Music (PNEAM) is playing classical Arab musical heritage in Palestine.
+The 25-30 members of the ensemble, through live performances, renders classical Arabic music traditions accessible to Palestinian audiences of all walks of life.

 Dal'Ouna Ensemble

-Ramzi founded Dal’Ouna in 2000, while living in Angers, thus laying the base for a Franco-Arab fusion band that also reflects Aburedwan’s personal and musical voyage.
+Ramzi founded Dal’Ouna in 2000, while living in Angers, thus laying the base for a Franco-Arab fusion band.
 Dal’ouna’s core members include Ramzi on bouzouq and viola, Ziad Ben Youssef (Tunisia/France) on oud and percussion, Edwin Buger (ex-Yugoslavia/France) on accordion and keys, and Tareq Rentisi (Palestine) on percussion.
-The band has toured in Europe, the Middle East, the Gulf countries and the United States.
-But it is in Palestine that the band tours most often, bringing its message to Palestinian cities, villages and refugee camps, and mentoring young performers who they invite to join their performances.

 The ensemble has released four albums.
-Dal’Ouna’s latest album (Reflections of Palestine, World Music Network 2012), featuring Aburedwan’s compositions, was the winner of the 2012 Indie Acoustic Project (IAP) in the World Music category.

 The new repertoire Dal'Ouna is paying tribute to Ramzi's ancestors, the Natufians.